 Born Leroy Jackson in St. Louis, Missouri, he discovered a talent for chess in the 60s and proceeded to take the city and state by storm.
 As reported in “Leroy Muhammad: A Forgotten Star”

 The year 1966 was magical for Muhammad.
 He won the St. Louis city championship four consecutive years from 1966-1969 and the Missouri State Championship three consecutive years from 1966-1968.
-Muhammad also tied for 1st place in the 1966 Eastern Open.
+Muhammad also tied for 1st place in the 1966 Eastern Open defeated Orest Popovych in the process.
 He then won 1st junior in the 1966 U.S. Open with 8½-4½ beating future legend Walter Browne (New York) and Salvatore Matera (New York).

 After Elijah Muhammad’s death in 1975, he joined Elijah Muhammad’s son, Wallace Muhammad in building a new Muslim community.
 He ended up settling in Gary, Indiana and made a brief comeback competing in a few tournaments in the late 70s.
 While he never fully came back to chess, at times he would attend small chess tournaments at the Gary Public Library.